self-taught-software-developers/restaurant-menu-viewer/CONTRIBUTING.md

 Development workflow:

 * We are working off the ```development``` branch for this project, so be sure to create new branches from it when adding features, fixing bugs, etc.
   * The development branch is set up to autodeploy staging builds of the app.
-When a PR for the development branch has been merged, you can find a preview for the build [here](https://github.com/Self-Taught-Software-Developers/restaurant-menu-viewer/deployments/activity_log?environment=Preview)
+When a PR for the development branch has been opened or merged, you can find a preview for the build [here](https://github.com/Self-Taught-Software-Developers/restaurant-menu-viewer/deployments/activity_log?environment=Preview)
 * Once a PR is merged into the ```development``` branch and everything checks out in the preview, the ```development``` branch will be merged with the ```main``` branch
   * The ```main``` branch is linked to the autodeploy production builds of the app
   * Previews for each production build can be found [here](https://github.com/Self-Taught-Software-Developers/restaurant-menu-viewer/deployments/activity_log?environment=Production)